 The four new interrelated themes of the hub are:

 A key feature of the Hub ethos is that all projects involve multi–institutional, multi disciplinary collaborations.
-The facilities at the Research Complex at Harwell have crucial to the success of the whole Hub project providing first class facilities for research in catalytic science and a resource for the whole community.
+The facilities at the Research Complex at Harwell have been crucial to the success of the whole Hub project providing first class facilities for research in catalytic science and a resource for the whole community.
 A key component of the work of the Hub has been its strong relationships with the world leading facilities on the Harwell campus including the Diamond Light Source, the ISIS neutron facility and more recently the Central Laser Facility (CLF); where work of the Hub team has not only led to the growing and successful use of the facilities in catalytic science, but has also contributed to their development.

-The EPSRC has funded UK Catalysis Hub for a further 5 years starting 1/12/2018.
-The hub will continue to have a physical centre at the Research Complex at Harwell (Oxfordshire) and will co-ordinate a collaborative research program across the UK with 25 universities directly involved in projects and over 45 involved in a wider network across the catalysis community.
+The EPSRC has funded UK Catalysis Hub for a further five years which started 1/12/2018.
+The Hub will continue to have a physical centre at the Research Complex at Harwell (Oxfordshire) and will co-ordinate a collaborative research program across the UK with 25 universities directly involved in projects and over 45 involved in a wider network across the catalysis community.
 The Research Complex houses the Hub’s cutting edge catalysis facilities in a vibrant an innovative research environment across the physical and biological science disciplines.
 The Research Complex location on the Harwell campus offers key collaborations with the UK’s cutting edge major facilities including Diamond Light Source, ISIS Neutron and Muon Source, and the Central Laser Facilities, all of which stimulate the development of new techniques and advancements in understanding.
 Industry has committed over £800K of in kind support to the program and the large scale facilities have co-funded two PDRA positions and seven studentships.